-This next literary section of the Bible is the beginning of the Christian’s historical legacy.
+This next literary section of the Bible is more on Christianity’s historical legacy found in the Old Testament, to me the more I study it’s all a shared testament (both O.T. and N.T.) of collective roots to Jesus Christ.
 In this book is the fulfillment of God’s promise of Israel entering the Promised Land.
 A land that is in enemy territory.
-The Hebrew name Joshua, is Yeshua.
+The Hebrew name Joshua is Yeshua.
 It means “God is salvation.”
 The Greek word for Joshua is Jesus.
 This same name foreshadows Christ as the commander of the Lord’s army.
 The letter J, by the way, is a modern invention and there was no such letter in the Greek or Hebrew.
 The Jews referred to Jesus as Yeshua with it still holding the same meaning.

 Joshua was born into Egyptian slavery.
 As Moses’ understudy, he witnessed the miraculous wonders of the Red Sea Crossing, wandered 40 years in the desert wilderness with a divine provision of daily food (manna and quail) for the people.
 He was a successful military leader with experience in espionage.
 God used Joshua to performed miracles like the parting of the Jordan River and the fall of Jericho’s walls among others.
 When he stepped in to fill Moses shoes, Joshua was around 90.
 It took seven years to conquer and acquire Canaan.
 The epitaph on Joshua at the end of this book should read: he was a servant of the Lord.

 While in the land of Canaan, the people re-experience the parting of waters of the Jordan River.
-Place on the ground surface, beneath the parted waters of the river are 12 stones (representing the tribes of Israel).
-Joshua left the stones as a designated altar to remember what happen here.
+Place on the ground surface, beneath the parted waters of the river, are 12 stones (representing the tribes of Israel).
+Joshua left the stones as a designated altar to remember what happened here.
 This is the same river of Jesus baptism.

 Joshua’s life reflects the journey of a Christian.
 He exemplifies going from slavery in Egypt to freedom in the desert then to the promised land.
 Believers are born and live in the slavery of our selfishness until we put our faith in Jesus.
 We live in newness of life as Christians in this world, a place that is not our home.
 Our promised land is the afterlife in heaven.

 In Joshua, is the story of Rahab.
 She saw God was with the Jewish people who were invading her country.
 She wanted to be remembered, along with her relations, as aiding them with a request to in turn spare her and her household during the invasion of Jericho.
 Rahab was a prostitute, a deviate, a woman of the worst order who came to believe in God, so much she put her life at risk from her country and maybe even still with the Israelites for the Hebrew spies when she gives them hidden refuge.
-God wanted them there too because here was a woman who had a ready heart to receive the truth.
+God wanted them there too because of a woman whose heart ready to receive the truth.
 The spies sent by Joshua found a place of safety from the enemy and in turn so did she.
-The promise to spare Rahab and her household during the attack by the Israelites was honored.
+The promise to spare Rahab and her household during the attack by the Israelites were honored.
 Rahab later went on to become the wife of Salmon, (some think she was the mother of Boaz) and the great-great-grandmother of King David, and in turn an ancestor of Jesus.

 It’s worth noting that Jews do not usually proselytize, evangelize or Judaize as a practice of their faith.
 The observation of Judaism as unique and spiritually chosen by God was appealing to those not born into the faith.
 It was moments like Rahab encountered that became a portal used by many for conversion either through marriage or circumcision, a sign of their separateness from the world.